Affordable Homeownership

 | Total Homes: | 78 |

-Housing Channel developed Irving Commons with a $6M allocation, creating 30 high-density homeownership opportunities within the Heritage Crossing district in Arlington, Texas, a highlydiverse city that lacks affordable housing for lower-wage earners.
-In past projects, Housing Channel supported 70% non-white buyers—and Irving Commons is no different.
-This project aims to advance racial equity by providing affordable homeownership opportunities to underserved, minority populations in Arlington, helping individuals and families build generational wealth and promoting a diverse community.
+Housing Channel developed Irving Commons with a $6M allocation, creating 30 high-density homeownership opportunities within the Heritage Crossing district in Arlington, Texas, a city that lacks affordable housing for lower-wage earners.
+Irving Commons affordable homeownership opportunities to underserved low-income populations in Arlington, helping individuals and families build generational wealth and promoting an economically diverse community.
+In 2021, Housing Channel used a $5M allocation to develop a 27-home scattered site project of single-family homes in Fort Worth, TX.

 Habitat for Humanity St. Louis